Ayushhgupta39/Mercor-GoogleDocs-clone/README.md

 ## Deployment

-The Mercor Google Docs Clone is deployed on Vercel.
-You can access the deployed application by visiting [https://mercor-google-docs-clone.vercel.app/](https://mercor-google-docs-clone.vercel.app//).
+The Mercor Google Docs Clone is deployed on Netlify.
+You can access the deployed application by visiting [https://mercor-docs-clone1.netlify.app/](https://mercor-docs-clone1.netlify.app/).

 ## Contributing
 Contributions to Mercor Google Docs Clone are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue on the GitHub repository.